Fairfield-University-BA505/final-project-fa2019-dylan/README.md

     - notebooks - Initial notebooks and rough exploration work
 * scripts
     - Package with helper and display functions for the demo
+* predictions
+	- Anything used for predictions related to the App data including clustering and cluster visualizations